 Personally, I’m a no B.S. straight shooter and can come across as confrontational because I don’t like avoiding difficult conversations; it bothers me when other’s avoid them.
 This has served me both well and bad.
 I’ve never employed family members.
 But I have employed friends and started businesses with friends.
 Unfortunately, some of those friends are no longer my friends.
 Why?
 Because of difficult conversations.
 Either having them, or letting time pass until it all comes to a head.

 Whenever I felt someone was avoiding me, I’d confront them.
 Which also created a problem because confrontation is not the right approach to having productive conversations with people; it’s something I’ve had to learn how to change.

 On a recent conversation with a friend, I found out he fired his brother.
+They have the best employment tribunal service in the UK by their side.
 Well, they kept him on a contract but took him off payroll.
-Not because they wanted to cut costs, but because he isn’t living up to expecations and being accountable.
+Not because they wanted to cut costs, but because he isn’t living up to expectations and being accountable.
 There were no conversations about his lack of accountability before the firing.
 They only told him they were “cutting costs” and would have to move him to a per hour contract.

 What’s the problem here?

 You inhibit people’s growth when you avoid having a difficult conversation with them

 You are making a big mistake if you fire someone before giving them a chance to improve, or don’t point out areas of improvement before hand.
 Basically, you inhibit people’s growth when you avoid having a difficult conversation with them; in my eyes, you become less of a leader when you avoid them because it shows you don’t care about the person.

 I’ve sinced learned to reframe difficult conversations as discovery conversations and approach them with curiosity to learn about another person’s perspective.
 This changes everything because we have to converse with people, and conversation is the foundation of relationships; conversations become easier when you approach them with an open mind and curiosity.